PSH-ZW/psi-anaytics/Readme.md

 Run PsiAnalyticsApplication.java

 ##Buildeing the RPM
+1. Build the application using `mvn clean install`
-Run `./gradlew -PpsiRelease=0.1 :psi-analytics:clean :psi-analytics:buildRpm` from the project root directory.
+2. Run `./gradlew -PpsiRelease=0.1 :psi-analytics:clean :psi-analytics:buildRpm` from the project root directory.
 (The release version can be passed in properly)
-The rpm file will be created in psi-analytics/build/distributions
+The rpm file will be created in `psi-analytics/build/distributions` folder.

 ---

 ###Overview